mmccarthy404/terraform-remote-state/README.md

 # terraform-remote-state

-Highly circular-dependent Terraform project; responsible for remote state infrastructure used accross all projects (including this one).
+Highly circular-dependent Terraform project; responsible for remote state infrastructure used across all projects (including this one).

 A number of AWS resources are provisioned through this deployment:
 * S3 (w/ versioning) for storing remote state (**circular-dependency**)